-- Rub chicken lightly with salt, pepper, to taste; set aside.
+- Rub chicken lightly with salt and pepper to taste and set aside.

-- Using a brush, paint on the rosemary, orange butter sauce generously all over the bird.
+- Use a basting brush and bowl, paint the rosemary and orange butter sauce generously all over the bird.

-- Reserve what is left for basting while the bird is cooking.
+- Reserve what is left for basting when the chicken is cooking.

-- If the wings do not want to stay in place, you may want to tie them up so that they will not cook too fast.
+- If the wings don’t want to stay in place, tie them up so that they don’t cook too fast.

-- Place the beer can on a solid surface, place the bird cavity over the beer can.
-Transfer the bird-on-a-can to your grill and place in the center of the grate, balancing the bird on its' 2 legs and the can like a tripod.
+- Place the beer can on a solid surface, then place the chicken cavity over the beer can.
+Transfer your chicken and place it in the centre of your braai.
+Balance the bird on its legs, and the can like a tripod.

-- Cook the chicken over medium-high, indirect heat.
-Cover and cook, basting every 20 to 30 minutes, until the thigh juice runs clear when stabbed with a fork, approximately 1 hour 30 minutes.
+- Baste every 20 to 30 minutes, until the thigh juice runs clear when stabbed with a fork - approximately 1 hour 30 minutes.

-- Remove from grill and let it rest for 10 minutes before carving.
+- Remove from the braai and let rest for 10 minutes before carving.

 To increase the beer flavour, add some beer to the marinade.